 7 Tips for Ordering Healthy Food Delivery or TakeoutArticle posted in: Diet & Nutrition

-Since the COVID-19 pandemic began, the number of people ordering takeout or food delivery seems been higher than ever before.
-With more people reluctant to leave the house, takeout or delivery have felt like safer options.
-For many, it’s also been something to look forward to after a long week.
-While we might not be able to go out and dine at our favorite restaurants, we can still look forward to ordering a special meal.
-Plus, many of us want to do what we can to support small businesses in our community.
+The number of people ordering takeout or food delivery seems been higher than ever before.
+For many, it’s something to look forward to after a long week.
+Even if we don’t have time to hit the town and dine out, we can still look forward to ordering a special meal.
+Plus, who doesn’t want to enjoy a restaurant-quality dinner in sweatpants at home?

-While that’s all commendable, what has it meant for sticking to a healthy eating plan?
+But what does that mean when it comes to sticking to a healthy eating plan?

 Fortunately, we believe that you can find ways to order takeout or delivery and still stick to your plans to lose weight.
 In order to help you make smarter choices, we’ve rounded up some tips for choosing healthy food options for takeout or delivery.